ss4ws/FREN-1050/docs/E-portfolio/What-is-an-e-portfolio.md

 Your e-portfolio is a collection of files you will generate during your learning experience.
 At the end of the semester it will include text, images, video, audio, links etc).

 ## A Non-linear hypertext
-Think of it as a patchwork  can be read/navigated from any point of entry and .
+Your e-portfolio can be read/navigated from any point of entry.

 ## Integrated
 Its pieces of evidence are interrelated and connected.

 ## A space of reflection
 In your e-portfolio you will have the opportunity to reflect on your learning and yourself as a learner.
-This meta-cognitive exercice